SEARCH: Wednesday, September 08, 2010

 Moms with newborns and infants may want to check out these web sites:

-StrollerFit (www.StrollerFit.com) was started in 1997 and is now a national franchise.
+Baby Boot Camp (www.BabyBootCamp.com) caters to moms with young infants.
+(It was originally launched in 1997 under the name StrollerFit; the name was changed in 2001.)
+It is now a national franchise.
 It promotes exercise for moms with newborns and infants.
 According to their web site: "StrollerFit instructors hold nationally-recognized fitness certifications and are infant and adult CPR-certified.
 They are also specially trained and certified by StrollerFit.
-Many instructors hold advanced academic degrees in health sciences, fitness and physical therapy."
+Many instructors have advanced academic degrees in health sciences, fitness and physical therapy."

 "EXTREME" NEIGHBORHOOD EXERCISE

-If you took neighborhood exercise to the extreme, you'd have what is called "parkour".
+If you took neighborhood exercise to the extreme, you'd have what is called "parkour."
 The name means obstacle course in French and the goal of the sport's traceurs, also known as freerunners, is to run, jump, vault, or climb over obstacles such as park benches, fences, trash containers, shrubs, etc., in the most fluid manner possible.
 Generally, parkour is practiced in an urban setting, where there are more elements to work with.

 FOR MORE INFORMATION